Mesh Conversion

 MpasMaskCreator.x in_file out_file [ [-f/-s] file.geojson ] [--positive_lon]

--f file.geojson: This argument pair defines a set of geojson features (regions, transects, or points)
+-f file.geojson: Use features (regions, transects, or points) for masks.

 Mask Creation with Python Multiprocessing